Salvador Metro: Background

-This project is an integral part of the strategy that aims to improve the quality of public urban transportation in the area by connecting currently excluded low-income neighborhoods, and by furthering the development of a fully integrated urban transportation system.
+This project is an integral part of the strategy that aims to improve the quality of public transportation in the area by connecting currently excluded low-income neighborhoods, and by furthering the development of a fully integrated urban transportation system.

-Salvador Metro system is one of the systems of urban mobility that were deployed for the 2014 FIFA World Cup.
+Salvador Metro is one of the systems of urban mobility that were deployed for the 2014 FIFA World Cup.
 The connection of Line 2 with Line 1 of Salvador Metro contributes to connect the International Airport to Downtown Salvador and the Fonte Nova Stadium.
 The new Line 2 of Salvador Metro integrates the metro stations of the Rótula do Abacaxi and the beach city of Lauro de Freitas in the metropolitan area, passing through the Salvador International Airport, with the Airport metro station.

 Operations

 Route

 Map of current and future lines.

 The current route of Line 1 begins at the underground Lapa station, and runs for 1.4 km in Metro tunnels, before emerging to the surface.
 Brotas station (which serves the Itaipava Arena Fonte Nova stadium) is elevated, while Accesso Norte Station and Retiro stations are at-grade.

-With Line 1 fully operational over its whole course from Lapa to Campinas as of July 2023, it is 13.4 km long (with 1.4 km underground, 5.8 km elevated, with the rest at grade), and serves nine stations.
+With Line 1 fully operational over its whole course from Lapa to Rodoviária as of December 2023, it is 17 km long (with 1.4 km underground, 5.8 km elevated, with the rest at grade), and serves ten stations.

+A new bus station for Salvador has begun the operations by 20th of January 2026.
+With this modification, the Rodoviária station, located on Tancredo Neves avenue, got a new name: Iguatemi station.
+Also, Águas Claras station has changed to Rodoviária station, where the new bus station is built near the BR-324 federal highway.